Lewisham Council Homepage Skip navigation

 • Weevil Dorytomus ictor (in the large hybrid black-poplar near the northern end of Woodbank Road)

-In mid-Victorian times, "Stanford's Library Map of London and its Suburbs 1862" shows the eastern part of the modern-day Woodland Walk extended southwards and then westwards to outline the boundary of the park of Southend Hall.
+In mid-Victorian times, the eastern part of the modern-day Woodland Walk extended southwards and then westwards to outline the boundary of the park of Southend Hall.

 This last section ran along the northern side of Gipsy Lane, a country lane which now forms Oakridge Road.
 It ended at Bromley Road, as it does today.